cwaldock1/abundance-comparison/README.md

 • the out-the-bag is determined along one axis of a species environmental niche
 • produces a  set of oob cross-validation data to which models are later fitted and tested.

+## __data-processing__

+### /fit-models

+_fit_all_models.R_:
+File that contains all model calls with varying parameter settings amongst functions.
+Loads all model functions and essentially runs all models.
+Is called by the configuration files.

+### /batchscripts

+Contains 4 .R scripts that produce 4 batch files which call the configuration files than run the fit_all_models.R script.

+### / rls or bbs

+Contains two scripts each, one which runs the fit_all_models call using in-the-bag cross validation, and one that calls the fit_all_models.R script but using out-the-bag cross validation.